RafaDEV99/CrraBloom_PPG/README.md

 **Creator's Note**
 > [!NOTE]
-> For now, there is no build of this program.
+> For now, this program has not been built.
 That is because the program is in alpha.
 >
 > So, that will be soon!! :D